groupdocs/docs.groupdocs.com/content/editor-net/developer-guide/advanced-usage/working-with-editabledocument/create-editabledocument-from-file-or-markup.md

 url: editor/net/create-editabledocument-from-file-or-markup
 title: Create EditableDocument from file or markup
 weight: 4
-description: This article explains how to create instance of the EditableDocument class from HTML files from disk or from HTML markup with resources using GroupDocs.Editor for .NET API.
+description: "This article explains how to create instance of the EditableDocument class from HTML files from disk or from HTML markup with resources using GroupDocs.Editor for .NET API."
 keywords: Edit HTML document, GroupDocs.Editor
 productName: GroupDocs.Editor for .NET
 hideChildren: False